University of Cambridge legends: Clare College Bridge

-In reality, the reason for the missing wedge is due to a weathered repair.
-As a result of corrosion of the sphere's fixing to the bridge, it became loose.
-It was removed, and a segment cut out to allow access to the fixing, set in place with cement, and the segment replaced.
-It was orientated with the cut facing outward so that it would be least noticeable to people crossing the bridge.
-Through subsequent weathering of the cement, the segment detached from the rest of the sphere, and presumably fell into the river.
-On close examination, it can be seen that a number of the other spheres have had similar repairs carried out, but their cut segments have remained attached.

-The Bridge of Sighs
+Bridge of Sighs

 On two separate occasions, students have pulled the prank of dangling a car under the Bridge of Sighs at St John's.
 In the first incident (in 1963), a 1928 Austin Seven was punted down the river using four punts that had been lashed together then hoisted up under the bridge using ropes.
 The second incident (in 1968) involved a Reliant Regal (a three-wheeled car) being dangled under the bridge; it was cut down by the fire brigade in the morning.
 In neither case was the bridge damaged.

 The Night Climbers of Cambridge

 The Night Climbers of Cambridge was a book written under the pseudonym "Whipplesnaith" about nocturnal climbing on the colleges and town buildings of Cambridge, England, in the 1930s.
 The book remains popular among students.
 It is often credited with popularising and inspiring the first generation of urban exploring and night climbing.

 A new authorised edition of The Night Climbers of Cambridge (ISBN 978-1909349551) was published on 26 October 2007 by Oleander Press, Cambridge, to mark the 70th anniversary of the original edition.
 The new edition was updated and has proved popular among students and urban explorers.